AnarB12/task_manager_test/README.md

 - Building simple web pages and layouts with Bootstrap.
 - Using forms to submit data and process it in Python.

-## **Weaknesses / What's Missing**
+## **What's Missing**

 Since this is just a practice project, there are a few things that were **not included**:

 - **Security**: This app does not include advanced security like password recovery or multi-factor authentication.
-I’m focusing on the basics.
+I’m focusing on the basics for myself.
 - **Error Handling**: Some parts of the app might not have full error messages or user-friendly notifications.
 - **No Advanced Features**: Things like push notifications, file uploads, or more complex task management (like recurring tasks) are not included.
 - **Only Local Data**: The data is stored on the local machine using SQLite, so if you delete the app files, the tasks will be lost.
 There is no online or cloud storage.

+Special thanks to ChatGPT for being my coding buddy! :'))